May 312017

 3. Add Edit Products Part 2

-Step 1 ) Create a new Page, I named the page Shop for the purpose of this tutorial.
-Click on the shopping cart icon on the menu.
-See image below.
+Step 1 ) Create a new Page, in this example Shop is the name given to the page.
+Click on the shopping cart icon on the menu as illustrated in the image below.

 Note: You can name your page what ever you want.